Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Step 4.
 Unresolved complaints

-If you are not satisfied with how your formal complaint was resolved, you can contact The Queensland Ombudsman (external link).
+If you are not satisfied with how your formal complaint was resolved, you can contact The Queensland Ombudsman.

 The Queensland Ombudsman's Office is an independent complaints investigation agency.
 Their role is to ensure that public agencies act fairly and make the right decisions for Queenslanders.